Keeper

 This aspect can represent anything fast and powerful, such as a dire wolf, elk, minotaur, sabre-toothed tiger, or hell hound.

 Charge.
-If your companion moves at least 20 feet straight toward a creature and then hits it with its Strike on the same turn, the creature must make a Strength saving throw against your keeper spell save DC.
-If it fails, the target falls prone and takes extra damage equal to your proficiency bonus.
+If your companion moves at least 20 feet toward a creature and hits it with its Strike on the same turn, it can try to shove the target as a bonus action.

 Quick.
 Your companion's base walking speed is 50 feet.